Ekumen-OS/andino_docs/README.md

 Visit the [website]() to see all th information.

+## Curiosities

+- If you want to add images, you can use the relative path directly.
+If you want to add videos, use always the `_static` directory, as there is where they are placed inside the `html` directory, even though you initially have it inside the `media` folder.

 ## Build documentation locally

 **NOTE**: Use a virtual environment if you don't want to keep these requirements in your machine.